 How to Open a Bank Account in Thailand as a Retired Foreigner

 Opening a bank account as a foreigner is not just possible, it is actually necessary for expats who apply for a retirement visa.
 But not every Thai bank allows foreigners to open an account, and each bank (and branch) has their own set of requirements.
+And after Immigration enforced the new financial requirement in 2019, they look for any fault in your visa application - costing you money, time, and frustration.

 Something to consider along with which bank to choose is which branch to work with.
 Unlike in western countries where virtually every branch of a bank will offer identical services, this is definitely not so in Thailand.
 For example, you might find that one branch has better (and more flexible) services and policies - particularly including those affecting foreigners - than another branch.
 This makes local knowledge regarding not just Chiang Mai banks in general, but specific branches of that bank, very important.